United Nations Organizations (UNO)

 The current Secretary-General and the 9th Occupant of the post are Antonio Gutters of Portugal, who took office on 1st January 2017.

 On the 18th of June 2021, Gutters was re-appointed to a second term, pledging as his priority to continue to help the world chart a course out of the COVID-19 pandemic.

 UNO is the World’s largest international organization and a successor of the League of Nations.

-The Charter of the UN was signed at San Francisco on 26th June 1945, in a meeting of the representatives of 50 states, representing 2/3rd of the world population.
+The Charter of the UN was signed in San Francisco on 26th June 1945, in a meeting of the representatives of 50 states, representing 2/3rd of the world population.